patternfly/training-scenarios/html-css/module-5/step1-instructions.md

 }
 </pre>

-Now you can click the <strong>Reload</strong> button above the preview panel to see how these contents look before making any further changes.
+Now click the <strong>Reload</strong> button above the preview panel to see how these contents look before making any further changes.